-A number of new standards are effective for annual periods beginning after 1 January 2021 and earlier application is permitted; however, the Secretariat has not early adopted the new or amended standards in preparing these financial statements.
+A number of new standards are effective for annual periods beginning after 1 January 2022 and earlier application is permitted; however, the Secretariat has not early adopted the new or amended standards in preparing these financial statements.
 The following new and amended standards are not expected to have a significant impact on the Secretariat's financial statements.

-- Onerous contracts Cost of Fulfilling a Contract (Amendments to IAS 37) - Interest Rate Benchmark Reform Phase 2 (Amendments to IFRS 9, /AS 39, IFRS 7, IFRS 4 and - IFRS 16) - COVID-19-Related Rent Concessions (Amendment to IFRS 16). - Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16). - Reference to Conceptual Framework (Amendments to IFRS 3). - Classification of Liabilities as Current or Non-current (Amendments to IAS 1).
+- Onerous contracts Cost of Fulfilling a Contract (Amendments to IAS 37) - COVID-19-Related Rent Concessions (Amendment to IFRS 16). - Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16). - Reference to Conceptual Framework (Amendments to IFRS 3). - Classification of Liabilities as Current or Non-current (Amendments to IAS 1).